 I will love them freely.

 This sentence is a body of divinity in miniature.
-Whoever grasps its meaning is a theologian, and whoever is able to dive into its fullness is a learned professor!
-It is a summary of the glorious message of salvation that was delivered to us in Christ Jesus our Redeemer.
+He who understands its meaning is a theologian, and he who can dive into its fulness is a true master in Israel.
+It is a condensation of the glorious message of salvation which was delivered to us in Christ Jesus our Redeemer.

-Apostate, surely the generosity of the promise will immediately break your heart, and you will return and seek your injured Father's face.
+Backslider! surely the generosity of the promise will at once break your heart, and you will return, and seek your injured Father's face.